ILDaviz/bavard/docs/guide/models.md

 ### Relationships & `getRelation`

-If your model defines relationships, you **must** override the `getRelation` method.
-This method maps relationship names (used in eager loading) to their corresponding definition methods.
+If the model defines relationships, it is **necessary** to override the `getRelation` method.
+This method maps relationship names (used in lazy loading) to the corresponding definition methods.
+For this ORM to function correctly, it must always be defined for each model.
 ```dart
 class User extends Model {
   HasMany<Post> posts() => hasMany(Post.new);